 Written by Mercedes Brown (Director of Race Equity Assessment, BMP)

-Thanks for making it through this first blog post in our Accelerating Organizational Race Equity series.
-Future posts will explore BB4C’s rigorous development process, expand on the key organizational capacities the tool is organized around, and share what we’re hearing and learning from BB4C participants.
+Thanks for making it through the second post in our Accelerating Organizational Race Equity blog series.
+Future posts will dig into the BB4C assessment framework and share what we’re hearing and learning from BB4C participants.
 Until then, please visit the Building Blocks for Change website to learn more about the tool, consider bringing it to your organization, and share it with your networks!